 By focusing on knowledge sharing, entrepreneurial skills, socio-cultural factors and innovation potentials, Fostex contributes to fulfil the universities’ third mission, that is strengthening the ‘knowledge triangle’ by linking education with research and innovation, stimulating the social and economic development.

 Fostex initiatives has the ambitious and challenging purpose to upgrade the textile centre existing at ESITH – Ecole Supérieure des Industries du Textile et de l’Habillement and to establish a new centre at UH2C – Université Hassan II de Casablanca, both Moroccan Universities, transforming them into textile innovation centres, providing advanced and specialised services to companies in the first place.
-In parallel, the involved Jordanian universities, JUST – Jordan University of Science and Technology and BAU – Al-Balqa Applied University, will set up new innovation centres to overcome the lack of specialised support from Higher Education Institutions in the country, giving the possibilities to the companies of the sector to invest in quality, innovation and to design added value products.
+In parallel, the involved Jordanian universities, JUST – Jordan University of Science and Technology and BAU – Al-Balqa Applied University, set up new innovation centres to overcome the lack of specialised support from Higher Education Institutions in the country, giving the possibilities to the companies of the sector to invest in quality, innovation and to design added value products.

 THE MAIN OBJECTIVE OF THIS INTERNATIONAL INITIATIVE IS TO FOSTER THE UNIVERSITY-INDUSTRY COLLABORATION, TO SUPPORT THE DEVELOPMENT OF INNOVATION IN THE TEXTILE SECTOR IN MOROCCO AND JORDAN, AND TO GENERATE AN ECOSYSTEM OF ADVANCED TEXTILE MATERIALS.